All Episodes

 This didn't come out of thin air.

-Although grand juries infamously they can indict ham sandwiches because you're only presenting one side.
+Although grand juries, infamously, they can indict ham sandwiches because you're only presenting one side.

-You're not the defense doesn't get to present their side in a grand jury.
+The defense doesn't get to present their side in a grand jury.

-In doing so, your administration has demonstrated a disregard for the safety of police officers or an apparent hostility towards them, and the fraternal order of police repeatedly have voiced our concerns regarding this practice.
+In doing so, your administration has demonstrated a disregard for the safety of police officers or an apparent hostility towards them.

 These concerns have fallen on deaf ears.